newagehardcore/infocloud/project.md

 ├── .gitignore               # Git ignore rules
 ├── config-overrides.js      # CRACO configuration overrides
 ├── CORS_SOLUTION.md         # Documentation for CORS handling
-├── docker-compose.yml       # Docker config for Miniflux/Postgres/MongoDB
+├── docker-compose.yml       # Docker configuration for all services
+├── Dockerfile               # Frontend container configuration
 ├── DEPLOYMENT.md            # Deployment instructions
 ├── infocloud_feeds.opml     # Example OPML file for Miniflux import
 ├── miniflux_bridge.py       # Python bridge for Miniflux API (may or may not be currently used)